paz-sh/paz/README.md

 ===
 _Continuous deployment production environments, built on Docker, CoreOS, etcd and fleet._

-Paz is a pluggable in-house service platform with a PaaS-like workflow.
+Paz is an in-house service platform with a PaaS-like workflow.

 ![Screenshot](https://raw.githubusercontent.com/yldio/paz/206283f9f2b0c21bc4abf3a1f3926bd5e0f0a962/docs/images/Screen%20Shot%202014-11-22%20at%2016.39.07.png)

+## What is Paz?

+Paz is...
+* Like your own private PaaS that you can host anywhere
+* Free
+* Open-source
+* Simple
+* A web front-end to CoreOS' Fleet with a PaaS-like workflow
+* Like a clustered/multi-host Dokku
+* Alpha software
+* Written in Node.js

+Paz is not...
+* A hosted service
+* A complete, enterprise-ready orchestration solution

 ## Features
 * Beautiful web UI
 * Run anywhere (Vagrant, public cloud or bare metal)
 * No special code required in your services
+  - i.e. it will run any containerised application unmodified
 * Built for Continuous Deployment
 * Zero-downtime deployments
 * Service discovery